-Despite my loquacity, I endorse the latter approach.
-In my experience your prospects will sell themselves if you shut up and listen.
+I have tried both, and I now endorse the latter approach.
+Your soon-to-be clients will sell themselves on working with you if you simply shut up and listen.

 Fewer Headaches & Higher Profit Margins

 As counterintuitive as it may seem, you build a prospect’s confidence when you talk less.
-You display more poise.
-You nod.
-You take notes.
 Insightful questions testify to your competence more than your clever monologues.
 Consultative sales also positions you as the expert.
+You display more poise.